fiiiu/tangamandapio/posts/multiple-inheritance-crowdsales.md

 ```
 somethingD();
+somethingB();
 somethingC();
-somethingB();
 somethingA();
 ```

-When `D` inherits from `C, B`, the linearization results in D→ C→ B→ A.
+When `D` inherits from `C, B`, the linearization results in D→ B→ C→ A.

 Notice here that the order in which you declare the parent contracts matters a lot.
-If the inheritance graph is not too complex, it will be easy to see that the order of calls will follow the order in which the parents were declared, left to right.
+If the inheritance graph is not too complex, it will be easy to see that the order of calls will follow the order in which the parents were declared, right to left.
 If your inheritance is more complicated than this and the hierarchy is not very clear, you should probably stop using multiple inheritance and look for an alternate solution.